bayareahomelander/WEICHEN-SUN-IS24-full-stack-competition-req97073/README.md

 ```bash
 cd WEICHEN-SUN-IS24-full-stack-competition-req97073/backend/uvicorn main:app --reload
 ```
 This will start the web service on http://localhost:8000.
-You can then access the API and its data using a web browser or a tool like Postman.
+You can then access the API and its data using a web browser.
 Data should display on the frontend after page refresh.

 ## **Endpoints**
 `GET /products`: returns a list of all products in the JSON file.